-This story is part of Blue Cross and Blue Shield of North Carolina’s “Changemakers” series—where we travel the state to find people making a difference in the health of their communities and share their inspiring stories.
+Editor's note: This story is part of Blue Cross and Blue Shield of North Carolina’s “Changemakers” series, where we travel the state to find people making a difference in the health of their communities and share their inspiring stories.

 As a child, Devin Lyall’s life revolved around dance.
-She carried that passion into young adulthood—working as a dance instructor and choreographer in her small town of Wilkesboro, NC, and winning awards along the way.
+She carried that passion into young adulthood – working as a dance instructor and choreographer in her small town of Wilkesboro and winning awards along the way.
 But despite decades of rigorous training, learning how to listen to and control her body, all it took was one slip on an icy patch of snow to send her life spinning out of control.

 This is a story about opioid addiction.
 One of millions.

 Opioids continue to be one of the top health issues facing the nation today.
 Even though the CDC declared an opioid epidemic in 2011 and federal funding dedicated to addressing it reached $7.4 billion in 2018, the number of drug-related deaths keeps growing.
-In 2021, more than 106,000 people in the U.S. died from a drug-involved overdose, including both illicit drugs and prescription opioids—a staggering 51% increase in deaths from only two years prior.
+In 2021, more than 106,000 people in the US died from a drug-involved overdose, including both illicit drugs and prescription opioids – a staggering 51% increase in deaths from only 2 years prior.

 In North Carolina, the opioid crisis swarms and threatens rural areas the most.
 Take Lyall’s home in Wilkes County.
 Here, set against the spectacular backdrop of the Blue Ridge Mountains, the tragedy of substance abuse has played out for years, gaining national attention in 2007 when it was ranked as having the third highest death rate in the nation due to prescription drug overdoses.

 It wasn’t always this way.
 In its past, Wilkes County had been a textile and manufacturing giant, the home of an original NASCAR racetrack and the birthplace of Lowe’s Hardware.
-When manufacturing moved overseas, Lowe’s headquarters relocated and the speedway closed, economic depression followed, and livelihoods were lost.
+When manufacturing moved overseas, Lowe’s relocated its headquarters and the speedway closed.
+Economic depression followed, and livelihoods were lost.
 The area’s lack of resources and a societal reluctance to openly discuss addiction created space for the disease to spread.

 “It just wasn’t something you talked about.
 It was something that usually got swept under the rug,” says Lyall.
 “I remember my dad even saying he couldn’t talk to his friends about it because it just made people feel uncomfortable.
 It was still very stigmatized in our rural community.”